 ✗ Search results can be a bit broad

-DuckDuckGo is a popular privacy-focused search engine.
-While DuckDuckGo isn’t strictly a browser, it does offer the DuckDuckGo Privacy Essentials plugin for Chrome (and Chromium based browsers) and Firefox (and all related browser types) which sets DuckDuckGo as the default search engine, as well as blocking hidden trackers on sites.
-Additionally, a DuckDuckGo mobile browser is also available for Android and iOS.
+DuckDuckGo is a popular privacy-focused search engine that offers robust features to protect user privacy.
+While DuckDuckGo isn’t strictly a browser, it provides the DuckDuckGo Privacy Essentials plugin for Chrome, Chromium-based browsers, Firefox, and related browser types.
+This plugin sets DuckDuckGo as the default search engine and blocks hidden trackers on websites.
+The plugin also forces HTTPS connections and provides a privacy score for sites visited.

 Would we recommend DuckDuckGo?
 Absolutely.